sap-tutorials/sap-build-process-automation/tutorials/spa-bapi-actiongroup/spa-bapi-actiongroup.md

     <!-- border -->![Action Project](008.png)

     > There are three types of connections in BAPI Connection System.
-      SSO: This connection type allows you to set SSO connection.
-SNCName, MessageServer, InstanceNumber and Client are commonly used for this connection type.
-By default, SNCMode is set to true for this connection type.
+    SSO: This connection type allows you to set SSO connection. `SNCName`, `MessageServer`, `InstanceNumber` and Client are commonly used for this connection type.
+By default, `SNCMode` is set to true for this connection type.
     Basic: This connection type allows you to set Basic connection.
-User, Password, MessageServer, InstanceNumber and Client are commonly used for this connection type.
-By default, SNCMode is set to false for this connection type.
+User, Password, `MessageServer`, `InstanceNumber` and Client are commonly used for this connection type.
+By default, `SNCMode` is set to false for this connection type.
     Custom: This connection type allows you to set any other advance connection.
 You can add connection parameters as per your requirement.
-By default, SNCMode is set to false for this connection type.
-However, you can change the SNCMode value by adding the parameter.
+By default, `SNCMode` is set to false for this connection type.
+However, you can change the `SNCMode` value by adding the parameter.
     In the tutorial, you will use **Basic** Connection Type .

 3. Open SAP Logon Pad.
 Select the system, right-click the connection and select **Properties**.